ShaderWave/RandomClipPlayer/readme.md

 8. Now, download the `viewer.html` file from this repository.
 Save this file somewhere accessible.
 9. Open the `viewer.html` file
 10. In `CLIENT_ID` and `CLIENT_SECRET` enter the Client ID and Client Secret respectively, between the quotes.
-11. IN `BROADCASTER_NAME` enter your Twitch username, between the quotes.
+11. In `BROADCASTER_NAME` enter your Twitch username, between the quotes.
 12. Adjust any of the other settings as you wish.
 13. Once this is complete, save and close the file.
 14. In OBS/other streaming software, simply add this file as a Browser Source.
 You may need to tick "local file" in order for this to be possible.